NLxAROSA/nlxarosa.github.io/_posts/2024-10-23-are-you-really-in-control.md

 The providers of the services you consume know this: check their SLAs if you don't believe me, but you too will learn that exactly zero of them will guarantee a 100% availability.
 So the question is not íf downtime will occur, but when.
 Even when you yourself are not deploying anything.

-## Deploy on Friday or not deploy on Friday, that's not really the question. ;)
+## To deploy on Friday or not to deploy on Friday, that's not the question

 Because you do not control any of the 3rd party services you depend on, think about what would happen if one of them would go down.
 On a Friday, or any other day of the week.
 Will it cause massive downtime for your application(s)?
 Can you switch/failover/mitigate quickly?
 How much impact is there on revenue if it does happen?
 Will you even know right away, or not until the contact centers are overloaded by a barrage of angry customers?